Image Classification#

 Fig. 14 Open the classifier settings.#

-In the top right, press the play-button to begin training.
+In the top right, click the play-button Fit Classifier button to begin training.
 Piximi will now look at the training subset of the images you have annotated and try to learn what links the input image to a particular class.
-Then, Piximi will apply what it has learned by examining the testing subset of images and compare the models answers to the image class.
+Then, Piximi will apply what it has learned by examining the validation subset of images and compare the models answers to the image class.

 _images/user-guide-run-fit.png